-Q: I have a 1973 Ford Ranchero.
-It has a stock 302 engine with a two-barrel carburetor, a C-4 transmission, and an open-type rear axle with 3.08 gears (I think).
+Q: I have a 1970s-era Ford Ranchero with a 302 engine with a two-barrel carburetor, a C-4 transmission, and an open-type rear axle with 3.08 gears (I think).
 The only modifications are headers and a dual exhaust.

 At about 50 miles-per-hour and above, the engine starts to break up.
 Acceleration up to 50 is okay—the problem occurs only when cruising.
 I put a new distributor in, then replaced the vacuum advance about a year later.
 That helped, but the problem is still there, and the distributor has a new cap, rotor, points, and condenser.
 I checked the hose to the vacuum advance, and it’s okay, too.